bugboxau/BEX/README.md

 ```
 git add .
 git commit -m "BEX update"
-git push origin bugbox
+git push bugbox main
 ```

 ## Requirements for Vercel

-Dylan Nguyen's personal Vercel account is hosting BEX @ which you can check to see if the pushes have worked.Vercel safely stores your OPEN_API_KEY.
+Dylan Nguyen's personal Vercel account is hosting BEX @ which you can check to see if the pushes have worked.
+Vercel safely stores your OPEN_API_KEY.
 You can add your own key if needed with:

 Deployment Settings -> Environment Variables -> Create new environment variable.